π‘οΈ Google BigQuery Table is not encrypted with Customer-Managed Encryption Key (CMEK)π’

 From Google Cloud CLIβ

 Use the following command to copy the data.
-The source and the destination needs to be same in case copying to the original table.
+The source and destination need to be the same when copying to the original table.